by Lawrence Chua

 It has been nearly twenty years since Lawrence Brose made a film called De Profundis, which uses the letter written by Oscar Wilde while imprisoned in Reading Gaol to his lover to launch a lyrical investigation into queer longing and liberation.
 The 65-minute film is a milestone in experimental cinema, bringing together early 20th-century queer home movies, pornography, Radical Faerie confreres, and drag queen performances with poignant readings of Wilde’s letter.
 Throughout the film, Brose manipulates the colors, scales, and ratios of the footage to produce a film that seduces viewers even as it reminds them of the ways queer people have historically intervened on the narratives that structure heteronormativity.
 The critical aspects of De Profundis did not go unnoticed.
 Nearly ten years ago, Brose was arrested by agents of the Department of Homeland Secruity’s Immigration and Customs Enforcement Division and charged with possession of what the federal government claimed was “child pornography.”
 The agents seized a shared computer that was in Brose’s former loft and which was used by the artist-in-residence program of CEPA.
 Although it was never proven that the computer, which could have been used by anybody who was staying in the loft, belonged to Brose, charges were brought against him for possessing “1300 images” of child pornography, some of which were downloaded from a website in Germany, where images illegal in the United States may be legal.
 Although the original indictment was tossed out by a federal judge who found the evidence wanting, Brose was re-indicted by an ambitious federal prosecutor.
 After a five-year battle which took a huge toll financially and emotionally on the artist, Brose pleaded guilty to the lesser charge of obscenity and was put on probation for two years at the end of 2014.
 In 2015, Brose exhibited print work for the first time since the case at the Body of Trade and Commerce Gallery (BT&C) in Buffalo.
 The show, “Indicted,” featured work related to the images that were indicted in Brose’s legal case, the majority of which came from De Profundis.
 A new series of prints in the show, “Incarcere et Vinculus” (“In prison and in chains”), focused on a section of the film that related directly to physical imprisonment.

 This interview took place in Brose’s former loft space in downtown Buffalo, where I have stayed when visiting the city.
-Although Brose long ago donated his former home to CEPA to host visiting artists and scholars, the place still maintains the ambience of a space that has incubated transgressive acts at the edges of the American rustbelt.
+Although Brose long ago donated his former home to CEPA to host visiting artists and scholars, the place still maintains the ambience of a space that has incubated transgressive work at the edge of the American rustbelt.

 Lawrence Chua: As an artist who works across disciplines, making a film like De Proundis that was based on a piece of music that was in turn made for a film that didn’t exist, or optically printing and using found images and then translating them into another medium, you must be attentive to what is gained or lost in the process of translation.
 I am often struck with how translating a text from, say, Thai into English, reveals much more about the text than might be ordinarily available by simply reading it in its original language.
 With De Profundis you began with Oscar Wilde’s letter, but rather than simply use it as the narrative for the film, you did something quite different.
 What were your intentions when you began working on De Profundis and how did that change over time?